MicrosoftContentModerator/PhotoDNA-QuickStarts/AmazonWebServices/SingleImage/Documentation/PDNAQuickStartGuide.md

 **9)** Navigate to your AWS accounts **Lambda** page using the Services tab under "Compute."
 Once at the index, you should see the newly created lambda Function in the list of installed functions.
 Select the newly created Lambda and once the overview of the function loads, scroll to the bottom of the page where you'll see a section for **Concurrency.** Check the button for "Reserve concurrency" and enter **10** into the field.
 Then click **Save** at the top right
 ![](https://github.com/MicrosoftContentModerator/PhotoDNA-QuickStarts/blob/dev_singleLambda/AmazonWebServices/Documentation/LambdaConcurrencyPage.PNG?raw=true)

-**10)** Finally, just check your email (the Notification Receiver email used above) and confirm the subscription to the Error Catching Topic.
-This will inform the email address whenever an error occurs during a scan.
-The email confirmation link should be waiting in your in-box once the Stack completes.
+**10)** Finally, check the Notification Receiver email inbox (used above).
+An email confirmation link should be waiting in your in-box once the Stack completes.
+Click on the link to confirm the subscription to the Error Catching Topic.
+You are confirming that you are willing to receive email for errors that occured during the scan.